George Eyser

 George Louis Eyser (August 31, 1870 – March 6, 1919) was a German-American gymnast who competed in the 1904 Summer Olympics, earning six medals in one day, including three gold and two silver medals.
 Eyser competed with a wooden prosthesis for a left leg, having lost his leg after being run over by a train.
 Despite his disability, he won gold in the vault, an event which then included a jump over a long horse without aid of a springboard.

-Life
+Biography

 Eyser was born on August 31, 1870, in Kiel, Germany, as the only child of Georg Sophus Jasper Eÿser and Auguste Friederike Henriette Eÿser (née Marxen).
 When he was 14, his family emigrated to the United States (Eyser obtained US citizenship in 1894).
-The family first lived in Denver, Colorado, but George moved to St. Louis, Missouri, sometime around 1902–1903 where he worked as a bookkeeper for a construction company.
+The family first lived in Denver, Colorado, but George moved to St. Louis, Missouri, sometime around 1902–1903, where he worked as a bookkeeper for a construction company.
 There, he joined a local gymnastics club Concordia Turnverein Saint Louis.
 At some point in his youth, he lost most of his left leg, which had to be amputated after a train ran over it.
-It was replaced by a wooden prosthesis which allowed physical activities such as running and jumping.
+It was replaced by a wooden prosthesis, which allowed physical activities such as running and jumping.
 A keen sportsman, Eyser pursued training, aiming for the 1904 Olympics.